UAlaska-IT/http_platform/README.md

 ### Full server install

-A functioning web server cab be spun up by including `http_platform::default`.
+A functioning web server can be spun up by including `http_platform::default`.
 Currently only Apache is supported.
 Nginx will be added in the future.